 The New York Times wrote in 1970 about his passing.

 MOSCOW, Aug.
-27, 1970—Sergei A. Vinogradov, the Soviet Ambassador to the United Arab Republic, died here today, after a short illness, at the age of 62.
+27, 1970—Sergei A. Vinogradov, the Soviet Ambassador to the United Arab Republic, died here today, after a short illness, at 62.

 Mr. Vinogradov, who had served as Ambassador to France from 1953 to 1965, was appointed an envoy to Cairo in August 1967.
 He played a crucial role in Soviet efforts to expand its influence in Egypt following the six‐day war between Israel and Arab states in June 1967.
 He took part in the three weeks of negotiations in Mos cow in July between President Garnet Abdel Nasser of Egypt and Soviet officials that led to the acceptance of the United States proposal for a limited cease-fire and the start of indirect peace negotiations at the United Nations.